Readings

 The Digital World Reviving Old News

-Today in class, we briefly discussed how the BCTV footage of the 1994 Stanley Cup riots is available on YouTube, and how the digital age has a memory that seems to predate the (widespread) digital age.
-There was an even more amazing example of that memory which came out just today.
-The handwritten notes of Dr. Alan Turing — the […]
+Today in class, we briefly discussed how the BCTV footage of the 1994 Stanley Cup riots is available on YouTube, and how the digital age has a memory that seems to predate the […]

 “We want privacy, but we can’t stop sharing”